 Are humans the metaverse animal?

-A tribune by Gabrielle Halpern, Philosopher
+A column by Gabrielle Halpern, Philosopher

 A famous company recently announced its desire to conquer the new world of the "Metaverse".
 What if the temptation of this alternate reality was a symptom of a contemporary disease, rooted in a much older fantasy?